AhmedGharib0014/BookFinder/README.md

 # Book Finder
-> it is a mobile app for searching  for books
+> it is a mobile app for searching  for books.[APK](https://drive.google.com/file/d/1gk8KVwQrqo-ocEHUey3G6aPp9_CsIm-Q/view?usp=sharing)
 ## General info
 Book finder is a native android app that uses google book API to search for books. simply ,the  user enters a word ,can be a book title,book auther or any word related to the desired field,then the book finder  searchs for any book related to this word and retrieves some data for each book found like book name ,photo , authers, small description and  a link to the book page  where user can buy and download.